cocolocomoco21/InterviewPrep/Chapter 1 - Data Structures/I - Arrays.md

 #
 ## Example uses
 - Hash table: map keys to values, stored in array.
 Use hash function to derive index, and store value at that index.
 Lookup is then constant.
-- Dynamic/resizeable arrays - essentially Lists (e.g. ArrayList)
+- Dynamic/resizeable arrays - essentially Lists (e.g. ArrayList).
+O(1) access, amortized O(1) insertion
 - Binary search tree

 #